-The tour begins at the front steps of our Colorado State Capitol building.
+The free walking tour begins at the front steps of our Colorado State Capitol building.
 Please meet your guide at the front steps, which face west, towards the mountains and towards Lincoln Ave.
 Lincoln Ave. is directly to the west of the Colorado State Capitol, Colfax Ave. is to the north and 14th Ave. is to the south.
-Your guide will be wearing a bright yellow shirt with the DWT logo on it.
+Your local guide will be wearing a bright yellow shirt with the DWT logo on it.

 If you have a GPS or smartphone, plug this address in to navigate to the Colorado State Capitol: 200 E Colfax Ave., Denver, CO 80203, but please make sure that you head to the front steps of the Capitol once you arrive as the GPS directions will likely take you to the north side of the building, not the front steps on the west side.